-In fact, it’s happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
+In fact, it has happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
 It’s even happened around .

 The notice of default is a very important step within the foreclosure process that gives people with an interest in the property to step forward and claim their rights – before it’s too late.

 If you’ve received a notice of default, don’t wait.
 Time is definitely of the essence and you should take action.

 Here are a few key steps you should take:

 This may sound obvious, but it’s probably the most important.
 Anyone in foreclosure is dealing with a lot of stress beyond just the property.
 These situations don’t happen overnight, and they take a while to solve.
 You’ll get through it by practicing good coping techniques and taking good care of yourself and your family.
 Panic leads to bad decisions, so stay cool.

 Learn everything you can about the foreclosure process in your state so that you know what’s happening and what’s coming up next.